arnitdo/gpguio/README.md

 **Please send feedback in the Feedback and Discussion thread, under issues tab**

+**Release 1.2.1 may be the final release of gpguio.
+If any additional functionality is absolutely needed, please contact me.**

 **How-to-run:**

 Download the gpguio.py file from the repo or from the release file